mebaxyz/mod-ui/README.md

-## MADO — Madeline Audio Device Orchestrator
+## MADELINE — Madeline Audio Device Orchestrator

-MADO (Madeline Audio Device Orchestrator) is a modern fork of the original "mod-audio" project.
+MADELINE (Madeline) is a modern fork of the original "mod-audio" project.
 The fork focuses on:

 - migrating service endpoints toward FastAPI for clearer APIs and developer ergonomics,
 - opening the platform to custom hardware integrations (modular hardware bridges), and